walodayeet/KNI/FINAL_PRODUCTION_ENV.md

 ## 🔒 Security Notes

-✅ **All Good:**

-- HTTPS domain configured
-- Strong JWT and NextAuth secrets
-- Secure database password
-- MinIO using SSL
-- Email domain matches app domain
+✅ Do not commit secrets; set them in Coolify only. ✅ Use HTTPS domain. ✅ Use strong JWT and NextAuth secrets. ✅ MinIO over SSL.

 ## 🎉 Ready for Production!

-Your configuration is now complete and production-ready.
-Just get that SendGrid API key and you're all set to deploy!
+Your configuration is ready.
+Set secrets in Coolify and deploy!

 ---